Cups (song): Background and composition

 "Cups" incorporates lyrics from the 1931 song "When I'm Gone" by the Carter Family.
 Written by A. P. Carter, J. E. Mainer and his Crazy Mountaineers reworked "When I'm Gone" into an Appalachian folk song in 1937 and retitled it to "Miss Me When I'm Gone".
 British musicians Heloise Tunstall-Behrens and Luisa Gerstein, who performed under the group name Lulu and the Lampshades, reworked the Carter Family's version and introduced the cup game as the song's percussion.
 Their version of the song was uploaded to YouTube in 2009 with the title "You're Gonna Miss Me".
 In 2011, Anna Burden covered Lulu and the Lampshades' rendition of "When I'm Gone" and uploaded it to YouTube; her video went viral after it was uploaded to Reddit, leading other musicians to record cover versions using the cup clap technique.

 Anna Kendrick discovered the song after watching a video post on Reddit.
 Kendrick performed the song in the 2012 American musical comedy film Pitch Perfect (2012).
 The actress told Movieline she was not looking to be in Pitch Perfect and that the musical aspect in the movie's script made her nervous.
 She ended up being charmed by it later on and decided to stay.
 The movie's original script called for Kendrick's character Beca Mitchell to perform the nursery rhyme "I'm a Little Teapot" (1939), for a scene in which Mitchell auditions for a college a cappella singing group, the Barden Bellas.
 When she was asked to demonstrate her singing ability before filming, she performed "Cups"; the film's producers decided to write it into the movie's script in place of "I'm a Little Teapot".
 In the film, Kendrick uses a plastic cup to play along with the song's rhythm.

 The remix features a new bridge section, a folk pop string arrangement, guitar and xylophone, and has been extended by a minute.
 It was produced by Pitch Perfect director Jason Moore, Julia Michaels, Julianne Jordan, and the Underdogs.
 Music critics described "Cups" as a folk pop track.

-This song is entirely in the key of C Major.